 - You cause a car wreck and you get stuck with a judgment the insurance company won’t pay

-Nathan wrote an article on bad faith for the Arkansas Law Review, which is the law journal published by the University of Arkansas at Fayetteville.
+Don and Taylor contributed to an article on bad faith written in 2011 for the Arkansas Law Review, which is the law journal published by the University of Arkansas at Fayetteville.
 It lists many more examples of bad faith acts by insurance companies.
 You can read the article here.

 Our law firm believes insurance companies should always do the right thing, and we’re willing to take them to task with bad faith claims when they don’t.
 If you believe an insurance company has treated you unfairly, give us and call and let us evaluate your claim.